 Placement: Long tail keywords should be in proximity to one another.
 Where possible, try having a sentence in the first paragraph with the long tail keyword in it and also in the last paragraph.
 Use modifiers and synonyms throughout the page.

 Synonyms and variations: Use variations and synonyms where possible in your content.
-Search Engines, especially Google, can recognise different words as meaning the same thing.
+Search Engines, especially Google, can recognize different words as meaning the same thing.
 For example, ‘fridges’ and ‘refrigeration’ can be found as one and the same.

 Modifiers and variations: Use modifiers and variations in your headline.
 A modifier is a word that works in combination with your core keyword and creates your long tail strategy such as ‘best SEO company’ with the modifier being the word ‘best’.
 This will help avoid duplication of keywords on your website and missed keyword opportunities.